 III.
-Impact of microfinance on employment and enterprise development
+Impact of microfinance

-20. Microfinance contributes to both self- and wage employment.
-The direction, depth and quality of that effect depend on the clients of the MFI.
-MFIs that provide emergency loans, accessible and safe savings and possibly life insurance to clients near the poverty line help stabilize the income-generating activity of an enterprise-household.
-By contrast, MFIs that cater primarily to micro- and small enterprises with incomes above the poverty line induce wage employment either via the substitution of unpaid by paid family labour or by regular wage earners.

-- 21. In developing countries, MFIs tend to focus on the former market clients around the poverty line for whom income stabilization is more important than enterprise growth.
-Even though on average these enterprises do not create many new jobs, they improve the quality of self-employment for the micro-entrepreneur.
-Furthermore, MFIs tend to serve a handful of growth-oriented enterprises, usually less than 10 per cent of their clients, who do create paid jobs for others.
+- 20. Microfinance contributes to employment and income stabilization; it mitigates risk and helps to cope with vulnerability.
+MFIs that provide emergency loans, accessible and safe savings and insurance to clients near the poverty line help stabilize the income-generating activity of an enterprise-household.
+By contrast, MFIs that cater primarily to micro- and small enterprises with incomes above the poverty line induce wage employment either via the substitution of unpaid by paid family labour or by regular wage earners. - 21.
+In developing countries, MFIs tend to focus on the group of clients near the poverty line for whom income stabilization is more important than asset accumulation.
+On average, the working poor in the informal economy and micro-enterprises do not create many additional jobs but the quality of their livelihoods is still improved.
+MFIs also cater to those few growth-oriented micro-enterprises, usually less than 10 per cent, which do create additional jobs for other wage employment.
 Even though job creators are just a small segment of an MFI's market, because the entire market is so vast, the job creation potential is significant.
-4 - 22.
+5 - 22.
 Although intuitive, it is not easy to demonstrate how improved access to finance contributes to job creation.
 The impact of microfinance on employment can most easily be detected in enterprise creation, especially within the framework of targeted government schemes.
 In developed countries, microfinance programmes that promote self-employment are primarily for people who could not normally negotiate a start-up loan on market terms with a commercial bank, i.e. unemployed, welfare recipients, women with part-time family obligations.
-The indirect job creation induced by self-employment programmes in industrialized countries is less than one additional job created per self-employed person.
-5 - 23.
-Another aspect of employment quality is the durability of the job.
-The self-employed using microfinance in developed countries do just as well as other business starters in terms of the survival rate: two-thirds of all self-employed are still in business three years after the enterprise creation, which is equivalent to the survival rate in "normal" self-employment.
-6
+The indirect job creation induced by self-employment programmes in industrialized countries is less than one additional job created per self-employed person.6

-4 An impact assessment of microcredit schemes in Peru, for example, finds a positive effect of microcredit on employment, which is on average nine days of extra employment per month.
+5 An impact assessment of microcredit schemes in Peru, for example, finds a positive effect of microcredit on employment, which is on average nine days of extra employment per month.
 "Nine days of extra employment per month ... may not seem large.
 However, if this estimate is extrapolated to the approximately 40,000 clients that ACP/Mibanco had at the end of 1999, the magnitude of the impact is striking: over 4.3 million workdays per year, or the equivalent of 17,414 full-time jobs, of which 6,259 are paid positions for non-household members.
 This translates into one full-time job for every 2.3 loans outstanding at the time" (AIMS Peru case study, 2001, p. xiv).
 In Uganda, the clients of MFIs had 0.87 average paid employees compared to 0.54 for a control group of non-borrowers, suggesting causality in the job creation potential of microfinance (AIMS Uganda case study, 2001).
 Similar research in Zimbabwe, however, did not reveal any statistically significant difference between borrowers and the control group (AIMS Zimbabwe case study, 2001).

-5 OECD/DoL, Self-Employment Programmes for the Unemployed, OECD, 1995, p.
-12: a survey of 269 enterprises supported through a scheme in Ireland showed that the vast majority had no workers other than the business starter.
+6 OECD/DoL: Self-Employment Programmes for the Unemployed, OECD, 1995, p.
+12. A survey of 269 enterprises supported through a scheme in Ireland showed that the vast majority had no workers other than the business starter.
 In the United States, micro-enterprises created on average 0.5 jobs in addition to the owner.
-In Canada, 37 per cent of Self-Employment Assistance (SEA) businesses hired paid employees (full time or part time), "the equivalent of 16 months of employment for each business".
-In the Netherlands, by contrast, 70 per cent of participants in one scheme had no employees, 14 per cent had one and only 16 per cent had two or more.
-This confirms Meager's finding from Denmark and the United Kingdom with 35 indirectly created posts for 100 self-employed (N. Meager: Arbeitsmarktpolitik für Existenzgründer, WZB, Berlin, 1995, p.
-2).
+In Canada, 37 per cent of Self-Employment Assistance (SEA) businesses hired paid employees (full time or part time), "the equivalent of 16 months of employment for each